Lipschitz-volume rigidity of Lipschitz manifolds among integral currents

-This theorem generalizes \cite[Theorem~1.2]{DNP}, \cite[Corollary~1.3]{DNP} and \cite[Theorem 1]{BCS} and answers \cite[Question~8.1]{DNP}.
+This theorem generalizes \cite[Theorem~1.2]{BCS}, \cite[Corollary~1.3]{BCS} and \cite[Theorem~1.1]{DNP} and answers \cite[Question~8.1]{BCS}.

-The assumptions of the theorem can be further weakened.
+The assumptions can be further weakened.
 The compactness of $(M,d)$ can be replaced by complete and finite volume and finite boundary volume, so that $\curr M$ is well defined as an integral current.

 Here are some clarifications of the terminology used in the statement.
-Essential length spaces as defined in Definition~\ref{def:esslength} are generalizations of classical length spaces.
-In particular, the induced distance in a Riemannian manifold is of this type, see Lemma~\ref{lem:esslength}.
-Similar to property (ET) in \cite{LW}, we call a countably $\cH^m$-rectifiable set $S$ infinitesimally Euclidean if whenever $\varphi : K \to S$ is a bi-Lipschitz chart defined on a compact set $K \subset \R^m$, then the approximate metric derivative $\operatorname{ap\,md}(\varphi_x)$ in the sense of \cite{K} is induced by a possibly degenerate inner product for almost all $x \in K$.
-An $m$-dimensional Finsler volume $\mu$ assigns to every norm on $\R^m$ a particular multiple of the Lebesgue measure, see Definition~\ref{def:finslervolume}. $\mu$ then also induces a volume on rectifiable spaces and currents, Subection~\ref{sec:finslermass}.
-For example, the usual mass of rectifiable metric currents is induced by the Gromov-mass-star Finsler volume $\mu^{\rm m\ast}$, whereas the mass of rectifiable metric $G$-chains, as defined in \cite{DPH}, are induced by the Busemann-Hausdorff volume.
-In this setting we also state an area formula for Finsler volumes between rectifiable spaces, Theorem~\ref{thm:areaformula}.
-This builds on the known area-formula for the Hausdorff measure \cite[Theorem~7]{K}.
-On Riemannian manifolds, or more generally infinitesimally Euclidean rectifiable spaces, there is only one Finsler volume.
+Essential length spaces are generalizations of classical length spaces, see Definition~\ref{def:esslength}.
+In particular, the induced distance of a Riemannian manifold is of this type, see Lemma~\ref{lem:esslength}.
+Similar to property (ET) in \cite{LW}, we call a countably $\cH^m$-rectifiable metric space $S$ infinitesimally Euclidean if whenever $\varphi : K \to S$ is a bi-Lipschitz chart defined on a compact set $K \subset \R^m$, then the metric derivative $\operatorname{md}(\varphi_x)$ in the sense of \cite{K} is induced by a inner product for almost all $x \in K$.
+An $m$-dimensional Finsler volume $\mu$ assigns to every norm on $\R^m$ a particular multiple of the Lebesgue measure, see Definition~\ref{def:finslervolume}. $\mu$ then also induces a volume (and a mass $\bM^\mu$) on rectifiable spaces (and rectifiable currents),see Subsection~\ref{sec:finslermass}.
+For example, the usual mass of rectifiable currents is induced by the Gromov-mass-star Finsler volume.
+On Riemannian manifolds, or more generally infinitesimally Euclidean spaces, there is only one Finsler volume.
+We also state an area formula for Finsler volumes between rectifiable spaces, Theorem~\ref{thm:areaformula}.
+This builds on the known area formula for the Hausdorff measure \cite[Theorem~7]{K}.